 Here’s everything you need to know about the beautiful meat snack, and how to make them with our foolproof BBQ riblet recipe.

 What are pork riblets?

-That’s right, these are different to regular pork ribs, although you’d be forgiven for the confusion.
+That’s right, these are different to regular pork or beef ribs, although you’d be forgiven for the confusion.

 Riblets are made from regular pork ribs by cutting the rib rack lengthways.
 The two resulting slabs of ribs are then cut up to make small rib pieces.